The Landscape of User-centered Misinformation Interventions -- A Systematic Literature Review: Methodology

 \textit{((rumour* OR rumor* OR "misleading information" OR "fake news" OR "false news" OR misinformation OR disinformation OR "news credibility") AND (combat* OR correct* OR interven* OR countermeasur* OR counteract* OR treatment OR relief OR educat* OR warning OR nudg* OR user-centered OR "media literacy")) }

 The term was modified to adhere to database requirements and to run comparable searches.
 Furthermore, because Web of Science returned many results, the term was adjusted to exclude obviously irrelevant disciplines (e.g., chemistry).
-The search returned 471 results from the ACM Digital Library, 440 results from IEEE Xplore and 2,946 results from Web of Science, in total 2857 results.
-After removing 136 duplicates, we screened 3,721 records, of which we excluded 2,994.
+The broad interdisciplinary nature of Web of Science explains its large amount of `false positives' during the initial search in comparison to the other two databases that already focus on disciplines relevant to digital misinformation interventions (e.g., computing and information technology).
+The search returned 1,108 results from the ACM Digital Library, 535 results from IEEE Xplore and 4,242 results from Web of Science, in total 5,885 results.
+After removing 156 duplicates, we screened 5,729 records, of which we excluded 4,798.

 Records were removed for a multitude of reasons: First, some words of the search term had multiple meanings, which is why papers using a different interpretation were excluded.
+While we decided to take a broad perspective on diverse kinds of misleading information, including misinformation, disinformation, rumors, and related phenomena (e.g., conspiracy theories), as all types can have severe consequences, papers were excluded when the phenomenon investigated was not referring to our definition of the umbrella term `misinformation' (see Section \ref{sec:intro}).
+This was particularly the case for misinformation referring to eyewitnesses remembering something inaccurately (e.g., due to suggestion) during a testimony in court.
+For phenomena included in our broad definition, there was a variety of terms included in our sample (see row `Concept' in Table \ref{tab:sokfinaltable}).
 Furthermore, some technical terms have different meanings in different fields, for example, network science uses the term rumor in the context of nodes spreading information (e.g., \citep{buchegger_effect_2003}).
 Second, when papers concentrated solely on the technical detection step with no involvement of the user at all, e.g., machine learning approaches focusing on increasing the detection rate, they were excluded.
-Furthermore, interventions that took a network-based approach, for example by simulating which nodes to delete in order to reduce the spread of misinformation, were also excluded.
+Furthermore, interventions that took a network-based approach, for example, by simulating which nodes to delete in order to reduce the spread of misinformation, were also excluded.
 In addition, we excluded psychological experiments without concrete reference to misinformation as well as surveys and questionnaires exploring background information (e.g., Which demographics are susceptible to misinformation?).
 Additionally, we decided to exclude reviews.